 How does a spinal cord stimulator work?

-Spinal cord stimulation is a procedure where percutaneous electrodes are inserted into the epidural space of the spinal canal along the area where the affected nerves attach to the spinal cord.
-The electric pulses from the electrodes intercept the pain impulses and create a feeling sensation versus traditional pain.
-A small battery is implanted into the hip/side/buttock area to power the electrodes.
+Using electrodes, the spinal cord stimulator delivers electric pulses into the epidural space where the affected nerves attach to the spinal cord.
+The electric pulses intercept the pain impulses and modify the signal to the brain to reduce pain.
+A small battery is implanted in the hip/buttock area to power the electrodes.

-Patients with radicular pain or any neuropathic pain resulting from injury to a nerve or nerve root, amputees with phantom pain and patients with Regional Sympathetic Dystrophy Syndrome or Complex Regional Pain Syndrome.
+Spinal cord stimulation may be an effective option for patients who experience chronic pain but who have not benefited from other non-surgical treatment methods.
+Ideal candidates include those with radicular or neuropathic pain resulting from injury to a nerve or nerve root, amputees with phantom pain, and patients with Regional Sympathetic Dystrophy Syndrome or Complex Regional Pain Syndrome.

-The permanent implant is an outpatient procedure as well.
-The patient can go home the day of the procedure but must refrain from bending, lifting, or twisting for approximately 6-8 weeks.
-The patient is generally fitted with a back brace to assist in immobilization.
+If spinal cord stimulation successfully reduced your level of pain during the trial period, you can undergo another outpatient procedure to have the device permanently implanted.
+Patients can go home immediately following the procedure but must refrain from bending, lifting, or twisting for 6-8 weeks.
+We will provide you with a back brace to assist in immobilization.

 - Psychological clearance is required for all spinal cord stimulator trials.
 This can be done at any psychologist’s office that offers an “MMPI2” test.
 Please check with your insurance company to be aware if this visit is not covered.
 This consists of a verbal and written exam and typically can cost around $250 out-of-pocket.